/

 Discover the advantages, challenges, environmental analysis & social acceptability of these technologies (and many more) in ENGIE’s report on Sustainable Emerging Technologies.

-Download the 2024 Report on Sustainable Emerging Technologies <
+Download the 2024 Report on Sustainable Emerging Technologies in ENGLISH <

 Current main pilot & demonstration projects are located in Europe